 Today, for the most part, the houses in Cement City maintain much of their original appearance.

 The name "Cement City" is actually a misnomer since it is neither cement nor a city; the houses are actually build of concrete and the district is a neighborhood.

 The fall 2013 edition of the Western Pennsylvania History magazine published by the Heinz History Center in Pittsburgh features an article on Donora's National Historic District: Cement City, written by Smog Museum curator and Cement City resident Brian Charlton.
 The article is titled "Cement City: Thomas Edison's Experiment with Worker's Housing In Donora."
 A limited number of copies of the fall 2013 magazine are for sale at the museum.
 Stop by the museum, or click on our site's Merchandise tab and then call or email to get your copy today!!

 Bruce Dreisbach.
 From there, we carpool up to the Historic District for a walking tour pointing out the various architectural details.
 After, we go into two actual homes, portions of which have been restored to the period.
 Finally, the group is encouraged to venture back into town for dinner at one of our local restaurants to further the discussion.
 The home and walking tour is $12/person.

-The fall 2015 Home and Walking Tours will be scheduled for Saturday, October 3rd and Sunday, October 4th at 1:00 p.m.
-There is NO Steelers game on these days.
+The fall 2016 Home and Walking Tours will be scheduled for Sunday, October 2nd at 1:00 p.m.
+The Steelers game is at 8:30 p.m. on this day.